 Multi-word arithmetic is a method of doing calculations with data which are bigger than what the machine registers can hold.
 For example, we could do 128-bit arithmetic with a 64-bit machine by using this technique.
 One application of multi-word arithmetic is in cryptography, since working with large numbers is a critical security feature [1].
 Currently, many CPUs and GPUs support multi-word arithmetic by providing a single carry flag.
 This is useful for implementing simple 128-bit operations such as addition and subtraction, but is limited with more complicated operations such as multiplication or modulo.
 Contributions.
 Our key contributions are: • An extension to the RISC-V ISA to accelerate multi-word arithmetic incorporating multiple carry bits to enable modulo and multiplication. • An implementation of the ISA using the Chipyard framework [2] and the RoCC interface, seeing up to 1.5× speedup in clock cycles.

-Multi-word arithmetic
+Keywords: Multi-word arithmetic